Absolute Carnage: Issue 4

 While the Venomized Hulk fights Dark Carnage, Eddie Brock leads Spider-Man, Dylan Brock, and Normie Osborn to the door while assuring to Dylan that Sleeper can handle himself.
 Eddie asks Spider-Man to watch over Dylan while he gets the weapons that the Jury used on the Symbiotes.
 Eddie even equips himself with a Guardsman gauntlet and Captain America's shield.
 Eddie is then ambushed by the Carnage-possessed Miles Morales.
-Dark Carnage senses the power of the One Below All in Hulk where he plans to open it and paint it black like Knull's living abyss.
-When Dark Carnage tries to get the Venomized Hulk to side with him, Hulk punches Dark Carnage who sends tendrils into his head in order to mess with his mind.
-Using the cannon in the Guardsman gauntlet and charging Captain America's shield with it, Eddie Brock electrocutes the Symbiote on Miles enough to free him from its control.
-Afterward, Miles tells Eddie that he needs to get to the Venom Symbiote before Dark Carnage absorbs it and free Knull.
-Hulk regresses back to Bruce Banner and passes out just as Eddie and Miles arrive.
-Dark Carnage rips the Venom Symbiote off of Bruce as he assimilates it where he starts to grow horns, sharp spikes on his back, and black pauldrons and arm wraps similar to the ones on Knull.
+Dark Carnage senses the power of the One Below All in Hulk and begins planning to access its power.
+When Dark Carnage tries to get the Venomized Hulk to side with him, Hulk punches Dark Carnage, who sends tendrils into his head to mess with his mind.
+Using the cannon in the Guardsman gauntlet and charging Captain America's shield with it, Eddie Brock electrocutes the Symbiote and frees Miles from its control.
+Afterward, Miles tells Eddie that he needs to get to the Venom Symbiote before Dark Carnage absorbs it and frees Knull.
+Dark Carnage rips Venom off of Hulk and assimilates it.
 Captain America assures Eddie that he did all he can while punching a Carnage doppelganger.
 As Captain America takes back his shield, Thing and Wolverine arrive as the three of them charge towards Dark Carnage.
 Miles tells Eddie that the Carnage doppelgangers are attacking the S.C.I.T.H.E. and that Maker lied about destroying the Symbiote Codices.
-As Dark Carnage wipes the floor with Captain America, Thing, and Wolverine while Spider-Man fights the Carnage Norman Osborn, Eddie fights his way past the Carnage Doppelgangers to get to the S.C.I.T.H.E.
-Dark Carnage then turns his back spikes into wings as he plans to release Knull.
-Punching his hand into the S.C.I.T.H.E.'s container, Eddie becomes engulfed with the Symbiote Codices of Venom, Carnage, Riot, Agony, Lasher, Phage, Sleeper, Dreadface, Mania, Tyrannosaurus, and other unnamed Symbiotes which connects with the Venom Codex in his spine.
-While originally overwhelmed by the voices of the past Symbiote hosts, Eddie feels them melting together as the gestalt Symbiote transforms Eddie into a stronger, more focused version of Venom with powers of all the previous owners of the codices, not at one hundred percent though.
-Sprouting wings, Venom goes after Absolute Carnage and declares himself as the avenging fury of New York.
+As Dark Carnage wipes the floor with Captain America, Thing, and Wolverine while Spider-Man fights Norman Osborn, Eddie fights past the Carnage Doppelgangers to get to the S.C.I.T.H.E.
+Punching his hand into the S.C.I.T.H.E.'s container, Eddie bonds with the Codices of Venom, Carnage, Riot, Agony, Lasher, Phage, Sleeper, Dreadface, Mania, and several unnamed Symbiotes.
+Venom goes after Absolute Carnage and declares himself as the avenging fury of New York.